The previous names:

 the view of the same house 100 years ago.

-The stretch of the Mall between Pushkin Street and Mayakovsky Street is now dedicated to the history of the city that was first mentioned in the old Russian chronicles in 1019.
+The stretch of the Mall between Pushkin Street and Mayakovsky Street is devoted to the history of the city.

 The redbrick house of the former Town Hall is still seen at the corner of Sovietskaya St. It was originally two storeys high.
 Now it is surrounded by taller buildings.
 To rise the height of the building, an additional story was added after the war.